Churches of Christ & Christian Churches

 There is also record of preaching at Vancouver in 1878.
 According to William Barker, a resident of Fern Prairie, the preacher was circuit-riding Samuel C. Espy.
 Mr. Barker wrote his observations to the The Evangelist and Record.

-The present First Christian Church in Vancouver began meeting in 1881 with members that had moved to Clark County from the midwest.
+The present First Christian Church in Vancouver began meeting in 1881 with members who had moved to Clark County from the midwest.
 They rented the Geoghegan's Hall (pronounced Gay-gans), engaged an evangelist and began a revival meeting with Bruce Wolverton and James Campbell.
 (Wolverton was principal of the Dayton, WA High School.)
 There were a number of conversions, all being baptized in the Columbia River, near the railroad bridge.
 A Mr. Warrent, traveling from Hillsboro, Oregon, served as one of the first ministers according to historian Orval Peterson.

 Other revival meetings were held including one in 1890 by Eugene C. Sanderson.
 The church was officially organized with 54 members with leadership from Sanderson on December 23, 1890.
 Their first building, at 13th and Grant, was dedicated in 1892 by Jacob Eshelman of North Yakima.
 F. A. Powell was the first resident minister.
 The congregation sponsored a debate on "Is there a Supreme Being?" in 1896.